-If your dog ate some coffee grounds while you weren’t looking, you’ll need to take a few measures.
-One of these is obviously contacting your veterinarian, but your physician may require further information before you do so.
+If your dog ate some coffee grounds while you weren’t looking, you’d need to take a few measures.
+One of these is contacting your veterinarian, but your physician may require further information before you do so.
 If you find yourself in this unpleasant situation, follow the procedures below.

 Step 1: Secure your pup and remove the substance

 Ensure that any coffee grounds have been removed from the area.
 You should also keep your dog safe, perhaps in a bedroom or the laundry room.
-Somewhere where they won’t have easy access to things they shouldn’t eat.
+Somewhere, they won’t have easy access to things they shouldn’t eat.

 Step 2: Inspect your dog

-Examine your dog to make sure he or she isn’t in any trouble.
+Examine your dog to make sure they aren’t in any trouble.
 Are there any symptoms of illness?
 Do they appear to be trembling or collapsing?
 Do you have any nausea or diarrhea?
 All of these issues necessitate immediate veterinarian assistance.

 Step 3: Locate the proof

 Do you know if the food they ate was caffeinated or if it was de-caffeinated?
 Is there anything else they could have eaten that would have made them sick?
-They may have eaten other foods as well as leftover coffee if they invaded the garbage bin.
+They might have eaten other foods and leftover coffee if they invaded the garbage bin.